You'll need two things to build your own LLM Eval:

 Preparing your data

 You will need a dataset of results to evaluate.
 This dataset should be a pandas dataframe.
-If you are already collecting traces with Phoenix, you can export these traces and use them as the dataframe to evaluate:
+If you are already collecting traces with Phoenix, you can and use them as the dataframe to evaluate:

-If your eval has categorical outputs, use llm_classify.
+If your eval should have categorical outputs, use llm_classify.

-If your eval has numeric outputs, use llm_generate.
+If your eval should have numeric outputs, use llm_generate.

 Categorical - llm_classify